sidbala4023/Trigger/README.md

 5.Write a trigger to “Update” Opportunities Phone when Account phone is updated and set Opportunities phone as Account phone value.

+6.Write a trigger to delete opportunity when account gets deleted.